 Every year in the UK millions of pounds of welfare benefits go unclaimed.
 Our caseworkers can ensure that retired seafarers and their dependants are accessing all the state benefits they are entitled to.
 They can also provide advice on other sources of financial help as well as guidance on staying fit and healthy in retirement.

 The service started in the Merseyside area in 2010 and, with the support of Seafarers UK, expanded to the Hull and Southampton areas in 2013.
-In 2017, the service further expanded to Glasgow.
+In 2017, the service further expanded to Glasgow, and now covers Cardiff and South Wales, and Tyne and Wear.

-Caseworkers are available to visit the homes of retired seafarers in Merseyside, Hull and Grimsby, Southampton and Portsmouth and Glasgow.
 They can provide benefits information to help clients access all the benefits and public services they are entitled to including help with rehousing, accessing occupational therapy and physiotherapy services, as well as GP support.
-This might also include help with applying for Nautilus Welfare Fund grants, and the caseworkers can also help clients find other organisations which provide independent living support.
+This might also include help with applying for Nautilus Welfare Fund grants, and help clients finding other organisations which provide independent living support.

 If needed, they can even assist with completing and submitting the required application forms.